 From Brazil to Israel through Coffee

-Despite our engineer background, we had been working with coffee for the previous 10 years.
-We started with a small coffee shop in 2006 and we grew it to 10 shops in a few years.
-We used to go to farms around Brazil and search for the best possible coffee.
-We were lucky to make partnerships with excellent farmers who sent their best beans to our roastery.
-We became known for roasting and selling high quality coffee throughout Brazil.
+Despite our Civil Engineer background, we had been working with coffee for the previous 10 years.
+We started with a small coffee shop in 2006 and we grew it into 10 shops in a few years.
+We used to go to farms around Brazil and search for the best coffee beans.
+We were lucky to make excellent partnerships with great farmers who sent their coffee to our roastery.
+We were roasting and selling high quality coffee throughout Brazil.

 Once coffee was a passion, more than just a work for us, we thought that it could be our bridge from Brazil to Israel.
-Soon after that we returned to Israel to spend a whole month studying the coffee market and, more specifically, the specialty coffee scene.
-The results of our study were very exciting.
-Israelis really “love” coffee and going to cafes is a national habit.
+We came back to Israel a few times to study the coffee market.
+The result was very exciting.
+Israelis really “love” coffee and going to coffee shops is a national habit.
 But there were no shortage of coffee shops here.
 Would we have something differentiated to offer?
-Gladly, at least in our opinion, the answer was yes.We came back to Brazil excited and decided to sell our business.
-It was sad to leave so many customers, workers, suppliers, friends and family behind but we were so sure of what we wanted that everything happened smoothly.
-We came to Israel two more times to research business specifics such as suppliers, locations, accounting, laws, etc.
+Gladly, in our opinion, the answer was yes.We returned to Brazil excited and decided to sell our business.
+It was sad to leave so many customers, workers, suppliers, friends and, above all, our family, but we were so sure of what we wanted that everything happened smoothly.

-We noticed that many of our customers take our beans home.
-Also, some of our old customers, who are not living nearby anymore, come every one or two weeks, just to take coffee beans home.
+After a while we noticed that many of our customers were taking our beans home.
+Also, some of our old customers, who were not living nearby anymore, came every one or two weeks, just to take coffee beans home.
 So we decided to make it possible to buy our coffee online.
-We will do everything to deliver the coffee in the fastest possible way, so you can enjoy it super fresh, the same way you would have it at our cafe.

 Of course, we would prefer that you come and visit us, but we understand this is not always possible, so in these cases, we will go to you!